co012/AGH_Project_DB/README.md

 # AGH_Project_DB
-Repository for our DB project \n generator : python
+Repository for our DB project
+generator : python